Girl struck, killed in front of Roberts Elementary, police say

-EL PASO, Texas (KTSM) — A driver struck and killed a 7-year-old girl who was walking to school Wednesday morning in West El Paso, police said.
+EL PASO, Texas (KTSM) — A driver struck and killed a 7-year-old girl who was walking to school Wednesday morning in El Paso’s Upper Valley, police said.

 It happened at about 8 a.m. in front of Roberts Elementary School in the 300 block of Thorn Avenue.
 EPISD School Board Trustee Freddy Klayel Avalos confirmed to KTSM the victim was a student at the school.